aninditadash/java_basics/README.md

 - __Switch Expressions:__ It can be used as an expression, meaning it can directly return a value, which can then be assigned to a variable.
 - __yield Keyword:__ When a case block in a switch expression contains multiple statements, the yield keyword is used to explicitly return a value from that specific branch.
 This replaces the use of break for returning values in such scenarios.
 - __Multiple Values per Case:__ Multiple case labels can be specified for a single branch by separating them with commas.

+### **For-Each Loop in Java**

+The for-each loop (also called the enhanced for loop) simplifies iteration over arrays and collections.
+It is cleaner and more readable than the traditional for loop and is commonly used when the exact index of an element is not required.